Green Corn Tamales

-These are perennial favorites at the Border Grill in Los Angeles.
-They’re delicious with Roasted Fennel Pibil with Habañero-Lime Onions, or you can serve them with sour cream and pico de gallo, a fresh salsa-like condiment made with chopped tomatoes, onions, and cilantro.
+These green corn tamales are delicious with Roasted Fennel Pibil with Habañero-Lime Onions, or you can serve them with sour cream and pico de gallo, a fresh salsa-like condiment made with chopped tomatoes, onions, and cilantro.

 - 1 8-oz. pkg. corn husks